Quantum Invariants of 3-manifolds and NP vs #P: Main results

-Our main results will actually only need the fact that exact calculation of the WRT invariant is $\#\P$-hard, which is an immediate corollary of the above theorem.
-Indeed, if one can exactly calculate WRT, then one can also satisfy the conditions of Theorem \ref{thm:wrt-hard}, which is at least as hard as any other problem in $\#\P$.
+For the main theorem of the paper, we will actually only need the fact that exact calculation of the WRT invariant is $\#\P$-hard.
+This is an immediate corollary of the above, stated as \expref{Theorem}{thm:intro1} above.

 \begin{bb} Given a sequence of generators $w = (w_1, \dots, w_k)$ of MCG($\Sigma_g$), output $\WRT(M_{g, w})$. \end{bb}